Wall Street Up Despite US Jobs Data Dashing Early Rate Cut Hopes - UrduPoint

 Wall Street Up Despite US Jobs Data Dashing Early Rate Cut Hopes

-Wall Street stocks edged higher on Friday despite strong US jobs numbers pouring cold water on hopes the Federal Reserve will cut interest rates in the world's top economy in the next few months.
+Wall Street stocks edged higher Friday, despite strong US jobs numbers pouring cold water on hopes the Federal Reserve will cut interest rates in the world's top economy in the next few months

-London, (UrduPoint / Pakistan Point News - 5th Jan, 2024) Wall Street stocks edged higher on Friday despite strong US jobs numbers pouring cold water on hopes the Federal Reserve will cut interest rates in the world's top economy in the next few months.
+New York, (UrduPoint / Pakistan Point News - 6th Jan, 2024) Wall Street stocks edged higher Friday, despite strong US jobs numbers pouring cold water on hopes the Federal Reserve will cut interest rates in the world's top economy in the next few months.

-The Fed signalled last month it sees itself beginning to cut interest rates in 2024, which helped stock markets finish the year on a strong note.
+The Fed signaled last month it sees itself beginning to cut interest rates in 2024, which helped stock markets finish the year on a strong note.

-But the minutes from its policy meeting last month, released earlier this week, showed they were in no hurry and expected to keep borrowing costs at a two-decade high for some time as they want to make sure they have inflation under control.
+But minutes from its policy meeting, released this week, showed officials were in no hurry and expected to keep borrowing costs at a two-decade high for some time to ensure they have inflation under control.

-That put added importance on the December non-farm payroll data.
-The tight labour market and wage growth have been seen as posing a threat to the Fed's goal of bringing inflation down to its two per cent target.
-It currently stands at 3.3 per cent.
+With a tight labor market and wage growth seen as a potential threat to the central bank's goal of bringing inflation down to its two percent target, investors were eyeing employment data for its implications on policy.

 "The key takeaway from the report is that it wasn't weak, so the market is going to have to grapple with the notion that the Fed may not cut rates as many times in 2024 as the market had come to expect at the end of 2023," said market analyst Patrick O'Hare at Briefing.com.

-Equities have slid in recent days as worries mounted that the rally and rate-cut expectations may have gone too far.

-But Wall Street stocks held steady at the open of trading on Friday and then edged higher.
-The US dollar, which had been trading higher before the release of the jobs data, pulled back.
+But Wall Street stocks eked out gains on Friday, even as major indices posted their first weekly declines in weeks.

-"The US economy appears to have maintained its resilience into the end of 2023 with little sign of the recession that markets have become increasingly fearful of," said CMC Markets analyst Michael Hewson, noting that Wall Street stocks were still set to post their first weekly decline since October last year.
+"The US economy appears to have maintained its resilience into the end of 2023 with little sign of the recession that markets have become increasingly fearful of," said CMC Markets analyst Michael Hewson.

+Jack Ablin, chief investment officer at Cresset, said: "A strong labor market is good news, it really helps make the case for a soft landing."

+This refers to a scenario where inflation comes down without a major downturn.

-Data showing that US service sector activity grew less than analysts expected in the final month of 2023 tempered concerns that the tightness of the labour market.
+On Friday, data also showed that US service sector activity grew less than expected in the final month of 2023.

-European markets were off sharply after data showing eurozone inflation turning higher again last month also raising questions about the timing of interest rate cuts from the European Central Bank.
+European markets were off sharply after data showing eurozone inflation turning higher again last month also raised questions about the timing of European Central Bank interest rate cuts.

-But they managed to claw back most of those losses, with Frankfurt's DAX index briefly poking into the green.
+But they managed to claw back most losses, with Frankfurt's DAX index briefly poking into the green.

 Meanwhile, shares in French spirits makers tumbled after Chinese authorities launched an anti-dumping probe into brandy imported from the European Union.

-China imported more brandy than any other spirit in 2022, with most of it coming from France, according to a report by research group Daxue Consulting.
+China imported more brandy than any other spirit in 2022, most coming from France, said a report by research group Daxue Consulting.

 Shares in Remy Cointreau, which sells cognac and brandy, closed down nearly 12 percent.
 Shares in Pernod Ricard, maker of Martell cognac, dropped 3.6 percent.
 Luxury group LVMH, maker of Hennessy cognac, shed 1.4 percent.